lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 # Permanent Filesystems

+!!! hint

     Do not use permanent filesystems as work directories:

     - Even temporary files are kept in the snapshots and in the backup tapes over a long time, senselessly filling the disks,
     - By the sheer number and volume of work files, they may keep the backup from working efficiently.

 ## Global /home Filesystem